buttburger1/WoW-1.12.1-ESP-Hack/README.md

 # WoW-1.12.1-ESP-Hack

-A work in progress built on VS2012

-Program uses DirectX 9 SDK libraries
+A work in progress built on VS2012, program uses DirectX 9 SDK libraries

 May/3/2022
 Added CTM pathing and bot GUI